sguox002/leetcode/leetcode-all.md

 ->>

 ## string
+<<-388	Longest Absolute File Path    		42.1%	Medium
+given path structure with \n and \t number of \t indicates the level of the path. return the length of the longest file path.
+- read line (eat the \n)
+- check number of \t to get the level
+- if level < current, pop the saved director level.
+- if a file name, get the length.
+->>

+<<-395	Longest Substring with At Least K Repeating Characters    		41.9%	Medium
+each char in the substring appear >= K times.
+- divide and conquer: the char appear less than k times will not be a part of the solution, so we can divide it into several parts, and solve them independently.
+-
+->>

 <<-443	String Compression    		42.4%	Medium
 same char group. size=1, just use the char, otherwise char+repeat num. two pointer, one count, one modify in-place.